 Event run: 20000001 subRun: 0 event: 1 contains 37 vertices from 'trajcluster' [#0] ID=1 at (181.339,-407.52,604.953) [#1] ID=6 at (177.084,-426.468,631.591) [#2] ID=7 at (157.644,-421.925,644.045) [#3] ID=8 at (162.373,-453.244,666.558) [#4] ID=9 at (165.406,-444.713,642.608) [#5] ID=10 at (163.353,-448.717,643.762) [#6] ID=11 at (179.386,-388.078,667.995) [#7] ID=12 at (160.374,-416.741,631.112) [#8] ID=13 at (219.356,-387.27,567.405) [#9] ID=14 at (25.8937,-116.629,667.516) [#10] ID=15 at (140.238,-430.466,648.835) [#11] ID=16 at (252.876,-428.053,622.011) [#12] ID=17 at (146.928,-425.929,653.246) [#13] ID=18 at (93.0671,-447.119,666.753) [#14] ID=19 at (174.66,-427.128,617.323) [#15] ID=20 at (153.53,-415.134,625.944) [#16] ID=21 at (173.863,-425.794,621.537) [#17] ID=22 at (137.551,-478.699,672.786) [#18] ID=23 at (162.874,-411.81,622.011) [#19] ID=24 at (154.099,-469.379,653.625) [#20] ID=25 at (85.6819,-410.342,679.97) [#21] ID=26 at (144.471,-431.398,669.432) [#22] ID=27 at (147.425,-311.718,663.684) [#23] ID=28 at (153.879,-429.527,643.188) [#24] ID=29 at (175.92,-422.338,625.364) [#25] ID=30 at (155.99,-462.71,653.821) [#26] ID=31 at (178.804,-508.16,606.204) [#27] ID=32 at (144.926,-429.928,672.789) [#28] ID=33 at (166.606,-384.345,644.045) [#29] ID=34 at (196.917,-476.711,570.758) [#30] ID=35 at (246.422,-379.552,603.815) [#31] ID=36 at (262.637,-367.41,512.32) [#32] ID=37 at (147.528,-414.735,634.278) [#33] ID=38 at (182.109,-417.133,614.736) [#34] ID=39 at (206.929,-318.773,801.711) [#35] ID=40 at (137.611,-340.223,730.34) [#36] ID=41 at (234.69,-229.216,985.243)

-#15 Updated by Christopher Green about 1 month ago
+#15 Updated by Christopher Green 3 months ago

 - Estimated time set to 32.00 h